rssteachingstats/ukcots/readme.md

-# UK Conference on Teaching Statistics
+# Source code for UK Conference on Teaching Statistics website

-The first UK Conference on Teaching Statistics will be held in Manchester, 13-14 June, 2024.
-It is aimed at all those who teach statistics in HE, from whatever department or discipline.
-We are looking forward to hearing the best ideas and approaches from across the academic spectrum, so do put the dates in your diary.
-If you would like to present, submissions will open in January 2024.
-For regular updates, subscribe to UKCOTS@JISCMAIL.AC.UK
+The UKCOTS website is available at https://www.ukcots.org.
+This repository contains the source code for that website.

-## To build website
+## To build website statics files

 ```python
 # requires pypandoc and Jinja2